 I’m extremely pleased that Cold Mountain Review has selected my essay, Speech Therapy for publication in its 2022 Spring/Summer issue.
-It is the first essay from my work-in-progress memoir, currently titled Pillbox.
+It is the first essay from my work-in-progress memoir, currently titled The Historical Heart.
 Speech Therapy explores the psychological and emotional ramifications of being born with a cleft palate.
-I thank the editors of Cold Mountain Review […]
+I thank the editors of Cold […]

 K’in Selects “Opportunities for Stillness”